Tax treatment of electric vehicle charging points

 Tax treatment of electric vehicle charging points - installation costs

-In order to qualify for the deduction, expenditure must be on a new, unused electric vehicle charging - not second hand charging facilities.
+To qualify for the deduction, expenditure must be on a new, unused electric vehicle charging - not second hand charging facilities.

 Tax treatment of electric vehicle charging points - employee usage

-Where someone is provided with workplace facilities for charging an electric vehicle no taxable benefit in kind arises on the cost of providing electricity at these facilities. providing the following conditions are met:
+Where someone is provided with workplace facilities for charging an electric vehicle no taxable benefit in kind arises on the cost of providing electricity at these facilities.

 The exemption covers the cost of electricity, the employer's cost of providing these facilities and any associated services.
+However, this is subject to the following conditions:

-It is important to note, there will be a taxable benefit in kind if charging facilities are offered as part of a flexible remuneration package.
+However, there will be a taxable benefit in kind if charging facilities are offered as part of a flexible remuneration package.

 Additionally, charging facilities must be for a vehicle in which the employee is either the driver or a passenger.